adamsilver/fdpb/03-book-a-flight.md

 #### Things Look Different

-Don't be too concerned about the difference in appearance.
+Don't be concerned about the difference in appearance.
 Most users aren't aware and the rest don't care.
 Remember, most people use the same browser every day.
 That is, they only see their platform's implementation.
 Unlike us, they're not agonising over subtle differences during testing.

-> Nobody cares about your website as much as you do
+> Nobody cares about your website as much as you do[^]

 If you're not able to conduct your own user research, watch “Progressive Enhancement 2.0”, at 29 minutes in[^].
-Nicholas Zakas shows the audience a photo.
+Nicholas Zakas shows the audience a slide with a photo on it.
 He moves to the next slide which contains the same photo.
 He then asks the audience if they noticed any differences.
 Even though the second photo had a border and drop shadow, not one person noticed.

 Remember the audience was full of designers and developers—people who are trained to notice these things.
 They didn't notice, because like any user, they were focused on the content.